Find out which inline refrigerator filter we'd choose over all others in our big guide.

-Being made entirely in the USA will also be a big selling point for many of you and of course, being approved by the NSF and compliant with ANSI standards should also be seen as a massive positive.
+Being made entirely in the USA will also be a big selling point for many of you and of course, being compliant with ANSI standards should also be seen as a massive positive.

 - Lasts 3 years or for 10,000 gallons of water.

 - Removes or reduces 99% of known contaminants.